maxdug/maxdug.github.io/historyrun/index.md

 Five towns: Flushing, Hempstead, Jamaica, Newtown, and Oyster Bay

-## Astoria Park
+## 02 Astoria Park
 * 60 acres
 * Planned in 1905 and officialy designated in 1913
 * Originaly contained Pot Cove, a Native American settlement used for maize cultivation and fishing

-## 01 William Hallet
+## 03 William Hallet
-William hallet came from England in 1648  to farm and moved here in 1662 1665 Indians burned his farm down
+* William hallet came from England in 1648  to farm and moved here in 1662
+* 1665 Indians burned his farm down

-He owned all of Astoria
+* He owned all of Astoria
-Naming it Hallets cove
+* Naming it Hallets cove
-1708 Two of his escaped slaved snuck into the house and murdered the entire family of William hallet the third First capital crime recorded in queens county.
+* 1708 Two of his escaped slaved snuck into the house and murdered the entire family of William hallet the third
+    * First capital crime recorded in queens county.

 ## 02 Access Oasis
+* Started 2023 to nurture the disability community, allies & neighbors in Queens, NYC with an inclusive community garden where accessibility is built-in, and everyone can grow.
+* Beds build by Astoria Wood Workers
+* Little Library painting by my lovely wife

 ## 03 Eagle Electric Manufacturing Company / Pistilli Riverview East
 * Founded 1920